nazimboudeffa/OpenFirstAssault/README.md

 The third discord I don't know who is managing it but it tryes to recreate the game in Unity

-So you can join my indiedev group if you want to discuss anything related to my little hack https://www.facebook.com/groups/393024508280476
+So you can join my indiedev group if you want to discuss anything related to my little project https://www.facebook.com/groups/393024508280476